siemens/CtrlppCheck/docs/user.md

 // ctrlppcheck-suppress uninitvar symbolName=arr
 ```

 Comments may be combined with in code suppressions.
-Itis recommended to use ";" or "//" to specify where they start:
+Its recommended to use ";" or "//" to specify where they start:

 ```cpp
 // ctrlppcheck-suppress uninitvar ; some comment